Generic Name: Zolpidem

 How to store Ambien?

 Store the medication in a shut compartment at room temperature, away from warmth, dampness, and direct light—shield from freezing.
 Keep out of the scope of kids.
 Try not to keep old medication or medication no longer required.
 Ask your pharmacist how you ought to discard any medication you don’t use.

 Dosages of Ambien:

-Dosage increase: A health care provider may increase the dose from 5 mg up to 10 mg according to the needs of individual patient
+- Dosage increase: A health care provider may increase the dose from 5 mg up to 10 mg according to the needs of the individual patient